 An apprenticeship program is an industry-driven, high-quality career pathway where an individual can obtain paid work experience, classroom instruction, mentorship, and a portable and nationally-recognized credential.
 As an apprentice, you will “earn as you learn,” working full-time at an employer company and attending class two nights a week at a local community college.
 The following apprenticeship programs focus on careers in the manufacturing industry: welding, machining, and industrial maintenance.
-The apprenticeships will launch August of 2020 alongside the beginning of the fall semester at Lawson State and Jefferson State Community Colleges.
+The apprenticeships will launch in August of 2021 alongside the beginning of the fall semester at Lawson State and Jefferson State Community Colleges.

 Choose One of The Following Manufacturing Apprenticeship Programs: